 Cartilage restoration is especially beneficial for your knee and shoulder joints.

 After cartilage restoration, Dr. Strudwick may ask you to refrain from putting weight on the treated joint for a period of time.
-Physical therapy also helps to gradually restore mobility to your knee or shoulder.
-Over time you begin to strengthen the joint and the muscles supporting it, thus giving you back a full restoration.
+Physical therapy also helps to gradually restore mobility to your knees or shoulders.
+Over time you will begin to strengthen the joint and the muscles supporting it, thus giving you back a full restoration.

 You can encourage the healing process by maintaining a healthy weight and following Dr. Strudwick’s instructions for a safe recovery.
 Many people resume full physical activity within a few months and have better mobility and reduced joint pain and stiffness, though every patient’s experience may be different.